pcrglennon/altruists-egoists/README.md

 To run the current version:

-1) Install Apache Ant

-2) Download everything (duh)
+1) Download and extract the project

-3) Move into the root project directory
+2) Move into the root project directory

-4) Enter "ant run"
+3) If Apache Ant is installed: run "ant run".
+Otherwise, run "java -jar Altruists_Egoists.jar"